KendallBurkett/UT_Module_6/README.md

 1. **Prerequisites**:
    - Python 3.x
    - Jupyter Notebook or JupyterLab
+   - User generated API keys for GeoApify and OpenWeather

 2. **Setup**:
    - Clone this repository or download the project files.